 - Loss or damage caused by a flood

-These days, the Australian Financial Complaints Authority tends to rule in favour of the consumer when it comes to properties affected by both storm and flood damage (particularly in instances where it is uncertain whether the flood damage occurred before or after the storm run-off.
-That said, we highly advise checking your particular insurance policy to make sure you are covered for all eventualities.
+Whilst generally, the Australian Financial Complaints Authority tends to rule in favour of the consumer when it comes to properties affected by both storm and flood damage (particularly in instances where it is unclear whether the flood damage occurred before or after the storm run-off), it is highly advised to review your insurance policy to make sure there is coverage awarded to all eventualities.
+For your strata insurance policy, we suggest contacting your strata manager to help clarify what cover has been included and how to best lodge a claim.